SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/2-Setup and Deploy.md

    After the services are bound successfuly, `api/.cdsrc-private.json` should exist with the `hybrid` profile.

 5. Run npm run `watch:api` or yarn `watch:api` from project root to start CAP backend.
-6. Duplicate `api/test/requests.sample.http` to `api/test/requests.http` and enter UAA details from the Service Key of the `genaihub-vectorengine-sample-uaa` instance to execute the requests.
+6. Duplicate `api/test/requests.sample.http` to `api/test/requests.http` and enter UAA details from the Service Key of the `genaihub-vectorengine-sample-uaa`.
+These requests will be utilized for testing in subsequent steps.

 ### Notes:
 * **Ignore Error Message**: When creating the destination in SAP BTP Cockpit, you might encounter a message like "404 not found."
 Ignore this message, as long as the message dialog is green, indicating that the creation of the destination was successful.